mbrdg/ftp-client/README.md

 `Time-to-live exceeded (Time to live exceeded in transit)`

-Recal that this `traceroute` is essencially an "hack" of the protocol!
+Remember that this `traceroute` is essencially an "hack" of the protocol!

+> What are the IP and MAC addresses associated to ICMP packets and why?

-Another important thing about the ICMP packets is that it contains the MAC and IP adresses from both the source and the target to allow the correct distribution of the packets inside source's and target's LANs.
+Another important aspect about the ICMP packets is that it contains the MAC and IP adresses from both the source and the target to allow the correct distribution of the packets inside source's and target's LANs.

+> What routes are there in your machine?
+What are their meaning?

-At last, the routes in a machine can be visualized with the command `route -n`.
+In conclusion, the routes in a machine can be visualized with the command `route -n`.
 That command provides a table of routes which consist in directing a group of packets whose destination fall in a given range in the correct gateway.
 If we take a look at the following route:

 ```
 Kernel IP routing table